 Solarization is the process of placing a clear sheet of plastic over a lawn to heat up the soil underneath.
 The plastic traps heat and moisture which encourages seed germination and plant growth.
 The solarization process eventually kills the vegetation underneath.

+The process is complete when the vegetation underneath the tarp is dead.
+Tarps blow away easily and need to be held down.
+For solarization, it’s best to bury the edges to form a tight seal.
 If this is not possible, you can use landscape staples to hold the edges down, but take care to avoid tearing the plastic.You can weigh down the tarp with bricks or sandbags on the corners for extra support, especially in very windy areas.

 Both garden spaces will be seeded with common milkweed seeds in November and evaluated in the Spring to see if either method was more productive for seed germination.